Subleasing Your Office Space

 Then there are the extra costs to think about.
 Finding someone to take over the space usually means paying a broker, and let’s not forget about lawyer fees to make sure all the paperwork is in order.
 These things can add up, so it’s good to know what you’re getting into.

 Before you sign anything, make sure you’ve got all your questions answered.
-You’ll want to know who’s paying for what and have a clear plan for when the sublease is up.
+You’ll want to know who’s paying for what and have a clear plan for when the office sublease is up.
 It’s all about making sure everyone’s on the same page to avoid any surprises down the road.

-So, if you’re looking to sublet that office space, just remember it’s more than just passing the torch; it’s making sure everything’s squared away so it’s smooth sailing for you and the new tenant.
+So, if you’re looking to sublet office space, just remember it’s more than just passing the torch; it’s making sure everything’s squared away so it’s smooth sailing for you and the new tenant.

 If you’re looking for a way to save money on your rent, subleasing your office space may be the right option for you.
 Contact us today to learn more about the subleasing process.